-ORGANIZATION Completed by: Reviewed by: Document Reference Y N NA Comments 7.
-The laboratory must allow WSLC representative to conduct physical related laboratory activities at any B staff or their visits and check I-502 time. - - - - - 8.
-The laboratory must report all test WSLCB's traceability system with completion.
-Labs must also record an acknowledgment of the receipt or processors and verify if any un was destroyed or returned to the complete to the nin twenty-four hours of l in the traceability system of samples from producers used portion of the sample - - - - -

-1 • Document Reference Y N NA Comments 9a.
+IZATION eted by: yed by: Document Reference Y N NA Comments 7.
+The laboratory must allow WSLCB staff or their representative to conduct physical visits and check I-502 related laboratory activities at any time. - - - - - 8.
+The laboratory must report all test results directly into WSLCB's traceability system within twenty-four hours of completion.
+Labs must also record in the traceability system an acknowledgment of the receipt of samples from producers or processors and verify if any unused portion of the sample was destroyed or returned to the customer. - - - - - N RESOURCES eted by: yed by: Document Reference Y N NA Comments 9a.
 Job descriptions for owners and all employees.
 A written and documented system detailing the qualifications of each member of the staff including any specific training requirements applicable to analytical methods. - - - - - b.
 Specialized training such as by vendors, classes granting CEUs, etc., shall be documented in each training file. - - - - - 10.
 Qualifications of owners and staff: CVs for staff on file. - - - - - a.
 Have technical management which has overall responsibility for the technical operations and the provision of the resources needed to ensure the required quality of laboratory operations. - - - - - b.
 Documentation that the scientific director meets the requirements of WSLCB rules. - - - - - c.
 Chain of command, personnel organization/flow chart, dated and signed by the laboratory director. - - - - - d.
 Written documentation of delegation of responsibilities in the absence of the scientific director and management staff (assigned under chapter 314-55 WAC as related to quality assurance testing). - - - - - e.
 Documentation of employee competency (DOC): Prior to independently analyzing samples, and on an annual, ongoing basis, testing personnel must demonstrate acceptable performance on precision, accuracy, specificity, reportable ranges, blanks, and unknown challenge samples (proficiency samples or internally generated quality controls).
 Dated and signed by the laboratory director. - - - - - f.
 The laboratory management shall ensure the competence of all who operate specific equipment, perform tests and/or calibrations, evaluate results, and sign test reports and calibration certificates. - - - - - g.
 When using staff who are undergoing training, appropriate supervision shall be provided. - - - - - h.
 Personnel performing specific tasks shall be qualified on the basis of appropriate education, training, experience and/or demonstrated skills, as necessary. - - - - - i.
 The management shall authorize specific personnel to perform particular types of sampling, test and/or calibration, to issue test reports and calibration certificates, to give opinions and interpretations and to operate particular types of equipment. - - - - - j.
 The laboratory shall maintain records of the relevant authorization(s), competence, educational and professional qualifications, training, skills and experience of all technical personnel, including contracted personnel. - - - - -